-- You'll be asked to focus on teaching your students how to read. - That means you'll reduce the number of texts your students will see each week so everybody has time to focus on the tasks and texts that will help your children learn how to read. - o That means a clear focus and adequate time on foundational reading learning and practice, particularly on phonics; and - That means creating abundant opportunities to grow vocabulary, knowledge and basic reading comprehension. - You'll see clear guidance about what to do with the research elements Wonders offers in first grade. - You'll see lots of guidance for how to shift writing opportunities so they ask students to focus more on text-based writing and employing evidence in writing consistently. - You'll also see that the guidance works hard to free up time for you to make your own decisions about what elements to emphasize and what to reinforce: every fifth day and every end-of-unit week (week six).
+- You'll be asked to focus on teaching your students how to read. - That means a clear focus and adequate time on foundational reading learning and practice, particularly on phonemic awareness; and - That means creating abundant opportunities to grow vocabulary, knowledge and basic reading comprehension. - You'll also see that the guidance works hard to free up time for you to make your own decisions about what elements to emphasize and what to reinforce: every fifth day and every end-of-unit week (week six).
 In first grade, that will mean keeping focused on insuring each and every one of your students learns how to decode with mastery so they are set up for a life of success as readers.